 Should older adults take extra precautions?

 Older adults and people who have severe chronic medical conditions may be at increased risk for serious illness from COVID-19.
-Please watch the CDC's video for guidance.
+Please visit the CDC’s webpage for guidance.

 I'm currently traveling abroad.
 What should I do?